crookedlungs/mr_b_game_dev_book/src/standards.md

 The student communicates and collaborates with peers to contribute to his or her own learning and the learning of others The student is expected to:

+GPD.2A: Design and implement procedures to set timelines for, track the progress of, and evaluate a game product.
+GPD.2B: Seek and respond to input from peers and professionals in evaluating a game project.
+GPD.2C: Demonstrate knowledge and appropriate use of operating systems, program development tools, and networking resources.
+GPD.2D: Use network resources to acquire, organize, maintain, and evaluate information.

 - #### GPD.2E

   - Collaborate to research the business of games, including the roles of developer, marketing, publisher, and retail sales.

+GPD.2F: Demonstrate an understanding of and evaluate online technology, including online interaction and massive multiplayer games.

 ### GPD.3: Research and Information Fluency